mozilla/pkipolicy/rootstore/policy.md

     or risk analyses; *and*
 3.  honesty and objectivity.

+#### 4.2.2 Independent Party ####

 By "independent party" we mean a person or other entity who is not affiliated with the CA as an employee or director *and* for whom at least one of the following statements is true:

-a.  the party is not financially compensated by the CA;
+1.  the party is not financially compensated by the CA;
-b.  the nature and amount of the party’s financial compensation by
-    the CA is publicly disclosed; *or*
+2.  the nature and amount of the party’s financial compensation by the CA is publicly disclosed; *or*
-c.  the party is bound by law, government regulation, and/or a
-    professional code of ethics to render an honest and objective judgement regarding the CA.
+3.  the party is bound by law, government regulation, and/or a professional code of ethics to render an honest and objective judgement regarding the CA.

-We reserve the right to designate our own representative(s) to act as the competent independent party or parties described above, should that prove to be necessary and appropriate.

-The burden is on the CA to prove that it has met the above requirements.
-However the CA may request a preliminary determination from us regarding the acceptability of the criteria and/or the competent independent party or parties by which it proposes to meet the requirements of this policy.

 ### 4.3 CPs and CPSes ###